 Heist The Outer Body in Black (£95)

-A pair of slip-on leather sandals are a wardrobe classic—whether you go for Hermès Orans or a high street equivalent.
+A pair of slip-on leather sandals is a wardrobe classic whether you go for Hermès Orans or a high-street equivalent.

 As Burberry proves, a classic trench coat never goes out of style.